sjmcculloch/smblogv2/content/posts/2020-06-10-how-to-watch-90-day-fiance-australia/index.md

 - 🙂 **90 Day Fiancé: Self-Quarantined?** - Season 1

 > Amazon **may** block a purchase if they detect it's outside of the US.
 You can try using the VPN.

+## Recommended Viewing Order

+Don't know what to watch first?
+Check out the [90 Day Fiancé Viewing Order in 2020](/2020-90-day-fiance-viewing-order)